Laurie David

 Laurie Ellen David (née Lennard; born March 22, 1958) is an American environmental activist, producer, and writer.
 She produced the Academy Award-winning An Inconvenient Truth (2006) and partnered with Katie Couric to executive produce Fed Up (2014), a film about the causes of obesity in the United States.
 She serves as a trustee on the Natural Resources Defense Council and a member of the Advisory Board of the Children's Nature Institute and is a contributing blogger to The Huffington Post.

 Laurie Ellen Lennard was born and raised in a middle class Jewish family on Long Island.
-She was married for 14 years to Larry David from March 31, 1993, to July 13, 2007.
+She was married to Larry David from March 31, 1993, to July 13, 2007.
 They have two daughters.

 In 2007, David retained nearly half of their net worth following their divorce.
 She married Robert Thorpe in 2012.[citation needed ]